Great Haywood

-Great Haywood is a village in central Staffordshire, England, just off the A51 and about 5 mi northwest of Rugeley and 7 mi southeast of the county town of Stafford.
-Population details taken at the 2011 census can be found under Colwich.
+Great Haywood is a village in the civil parish of Colwich, in the Borough of Stafford in the county of Staffordshire, England, just off the A51 and about 5 mi northwest of Rugeley and 7 mi southeast of the town of Stafford.

+Geography

 Haywood lies on the River Trent, where the Trent is met by its tributary, the River Sow.
 The village is also the site of a significant junction of the English inland canal network, Haywood Junction, where the Staffordshire and Worcestershire Canal meets the Trent and Mersey Canal.
 The waters around the village are widely regarded by guidebooks as some of the most attractive on the network.

+Amenities

 There are two churches, each of which has an attached school.
 St. John's RC School was classed as 'Good' in their most recent Ofsted inspection, and Anson CE School was deemed to be 'Outstanding' in December 2011.

+St Stephen's Church

-St. Stephen's Church was designed by Thomas Trubshaw, and became the centre of a parish in 1854.
+The Anglican parish church is dedicated to St Stephen.
+St Stephen's Church was designed by Thomas Trubshaw, and became the centre of a parish in 1854.
 The 2nd, 3rd and 4th Earl of Lichfield and other members of the Anson family of Shugborough Hall are buried in the churchyard of St Stephen's.
+The church is grade II listed.

+St John's Church

-St. John the Baptist's Catholic church was originally built in Tixall, about 3 mi away, as a private chapel to Tixall Hall, which was owned by the Aston family.
+The Catholic church in Great Haywood is dedicated to St John the Baptist.
+It was originally built in Tixall, about 3 mi away, as a private chapel to Tixall Hall, which was owned by the Aston family.
 When the estate was sold to Earl Talbot, the church was dismantled and rebuilt with a few alterations in Great Haywood.
 The marks made on the blocks to allow reassembly can still be seen inside the church.
+The church is grade II listed, and has been described as "a striking example of physical continuity between country house Catholicism and a nineteenth century parish".

+Industry

 There was originally a mill and a brewery in the village, but both have been closed down and demolished, commemorated by the names of the roads where they once stood (Mill Lane and Brewery Lane).
 Following a fatal automobile accident in 1905, the mill pond was drained and the road straightened.